 There are calories… and then there are calories.
 The truth is that you don’t actually NEED to count calories if you are following one of the Lady Shake plans and eating portion-controlled meals – but not all calories are equal, so if you are going to count them, best to know what you are putting into your body.

 What Are “Empty Calories” ?

-Example: A skinless chicken breast and a can of coke roughly the same number of calories, but one is full of nutritional protein while the other is… sugar.
+Example: A skinless chicken breast and a can of coke contain roughly the same number of calories, but one is full of nutritional protein while the other is… sugar.

 Invest your calories wisely avoid sugars and starchy carbs.

 The thermic effect of food….
 You may not remember this term from high school science class but in essence – some foods simply take more energy to metabolise than others.
 The body can process fats and carbohydrates efficiently, but doesn’t burn many of the calories while doing so.
 Protein, on the other hand, takes longer because it has to be converted to carbohydrates before it can become fat (which is a good thing), burning more calories in the process.

 Example: A cheese roll vs a steak?
 The cheese roll will be processed faster than and steak but the roll will turn to fat quicker, while the steak will take more calories to metabolise and longer to turn to fat.